phageghost/python-genome-browser/README.md

 ## What does it do?

 The python genome browser, AKA pygbrowse, makes it easy to generate aligned plots of genomic data.
-This is similar to software such as the Integrated Genome Viewer (IGV) from the Broad Institute <http://software.broadinstitute.org/software/igv/> or webserver-based public genome browsers such as the UCSC genome browser <http://genome.ucsc.edu> or the WashU Epigenome Browser <http://epigenomegateway.wustl.edu/<.
+This is similar to software such as the [Integrated Genome Viewer (IGV) from the Broad Institute](http://software.broadinstitute.org/software/igv/) or webserver-based public genome browsers such as the [UCSC genome browser](http://genome.ucsc.edu) or the [WashU Epigenome Browser](http://epigenomegateway.wustl.edu/).

 ## Typical use cases: